Phatnoir/pi-hole-wireless-reconnect/README.md

   Replace the gateway domain with your carrier's SMS gateway as needed.
 - Check mail logs: `tail -f /var/log/mail.log`
 - Verify carrier gateway settings for your provider

+### SMS messages getting truncated
+- The script now uses a more concise format for notifications to avoid truncation
+- If messages are still getting truncated, you may need to further customize the recovery message format

 ### Network not reconnecting properly
 - Confirm the correct network interface name with: `ip a`